phillies2k/Hitch/README.md

 * `name` - your application name
 * `version` - your application version
-* `exports` - Whether to export your app to globals/window or not.
-If value is a string your application will be exported with that name
+* `exports` - Boolean (default:true) If value is a string your application will be exported with that name
 * `apiUrl` - your application's base api url
 * `root` - your application's web root path (defaults to '/')
 * `pushState` - Whether to use push state or not